admgolovin/getting-started-java/helloworld-springboot/README.md

 # To launch configured jenkins-pod, please run this command:

-helm install -n jenkins-full ../jenkins/ --set Master.CredentialsXmlSecret=credentials.xml,Master.SecretsFilesSecret=hudson.util.Secret,Master.SecretsFilesSecret=master.key
+helm install -n full-jenkins jenkins/ --set Master.CredentialsXmlSecret=credentials.xml,Master.SecretsFilesSecret={hudson.util.Secret,master.key}

 Where:
    credentials.xml is your file from jenkins_home directory.
 This file is storing all credentials that you have been input in your Jenkins master pod.